What does a Director Engineering do?

 How to become a Director Engineering?

-- Pursue advanced degrees or certifications to enhance credentials.
+- Pursue Certifications: Consider professional certifications to boost your credentials.

 How long does it take to become a Director Engineering?